Skip to main content

 Biography

-Arahata holds degrees in Piano Performance at Eastman School of Music (B.M., D.M.A.) and Northwestern University (M.M.), where she studied with Barry Snyder, Alan Chow, Enrico Elisi, and Dariusz Terefenko.
-She also holds a degree in Brian and Cognitive Sciences at University of Rochester.
-During her decade of residency in the upstate New York, she has also held diverse teaching, coaching, and jazz ensemble directing positions at +5 universities and community music schools, including Eastman, where she maintained a full studio for both collegiate and community divisions and received the Excellence in Teaching Assistant Award.
+Arahata holds a Doctor of Musical Arts and Bachelor of Music in Piano Performance from the Eastman School of Music and a Master of Music from Northwestern University, and a Bachelor of Science in Brain and Cognitive Sciences from the University of Rochester.
+She studied with esteemed pianists Barry Snyder, Alan Chow, Enrico Elisi, and Dariusz Terefenko, and credits her early teachers Manami Kawamura, Nobuyo Nishizaka, and Nobuko Kuriyama with shaping her musical foundation.
+During her decade of residency in the upstate New York, she has held diverse teaching, coaching, and jazz ensemble directing positions at over 5 universities and community music schools, including Eastman, where she maintained a full studio for both collegiate and community divisions and received the Excellence in Teaching Assistant Award.
+Arahata grew up in Los Angeles, Japan, and Hong Kong and enjoys traveling, photography, and painting.

 For more on Dr. Arahata, visit here. (photo by Chris McGuire)